 Course materials are made available through the UCO’s Online Learning Environment (BONE), allowing study at home.

 Over the duration of the course you will gain grounding in areas of science fundamental to understanding osteopathy.
-Modules include:
+Units include:

 - Introduction to the Human Body and Cells & Tissues